Meet Renee Constantin

 The support groups around me, though wonderful, were not a perfect fit as they were held during the day on weekdays when I worked, or catered to ostomates much older than myself.
 With this in mind, in November of 2018 I reached out to a small group of local ostomates I followed and had spoken to on Instagram and invited them to lunch in Bondi.
 We spent a glorious afternoon basking in the summer sun and bonded not only over our shared stoma experiences but as friends.

-Meeting every 3 months on the first Saturday, four the past four years, Ostomingle has brought ostomates together from all over Sydney, Canberra, Wollongong, the Northern Beaches, the Southern Highlands and the mountains, with connections and conversations continuing well after the meet ups.
+Meeting every three months for the past four years, Ostomingle has brought ostomates together from all over Sydney, Canberra, Wollongong, the Northern Beaches, the Southern Highlands and the mountains, with connections and conversations continuing well after the meet-ups.
 I am so proud of what Ostomingle has become and the positive effects it has had on our members and their family.
-I know myself how light and happy I feel after sharing my experiences and it fills me with joy to hear from our ostomate’s family and friends who have seen a difference in their mental health and approach to life with a stoma.
+I know myself how light and happy I feel after sharing my experiences and it fills me with joy to hear from our ostomates’ family and friends who have seen a difference in their mental health and approach to life with a stoma.
 We’ve also launched Ostomingle the Podcast where fellow ostomate Jess Adam and I discuss all things ostomy.